Ian Stevenson: Criticism

 The philosopher Paul Edwards, editor-in-chief of Macmillan's Encyclopedia of Philosophy, became Stevenson's chief critic.
 From 1986 onwards, he devoted several articles to Stevenson's work, and discussed Stevenson in his Reincarnation: A Critical Examination (1996).
 He argued that Stevenson's views were "absurd nonsense" and that when examined in detail his case studies had "big holes" and "do not even begin to add up to a significant counterweight to the initial presumption against reincarnation."
 Stevenson, Edwards wrote, "evidently lives in a cloud-cuckoo-land."

 Champe Ransom, whom Stevenson hired as an assistant in the 1970s, wrote an unpublished report about Stevenson's work, which Edwards cites in his Immortality (1992) and Reincarnation (1996).
 According to Ransom, Edwards wrote, Stevenson asked the children leading questions, filled in gaps in the narrative, did not spend enough time interviewing them, and left too long a period between the claimed recall and the interview; it was often years after the first mention of a recall that Stevenson learned about it.
 In only eleven of the 1,111 cases Ransom looked at had there been no contact between the families of the deceased and of the child before the interview; in addition, according to Ransom, seven of those eleven cases were seriously flawed.
 He also wrote that there were problems with the way Stevenson presented the cases, in that he would report his witnesses' conclusions, rather than the data upon which the conclusions rested.
 Weaknesses in cases would be reported in a separate part of his books, rather than during the discussion of the cases themselves.
 Ransom concluded that it all amounted to anecdotal evidence of the weakest kind.

-In Death and Personal Survival (1992), Robert Almeder, professor emeritus of philosophy at Georgia State University, holds that Ransom was false in stating that there were only 11 cases with no prior contact between the two families concerned..
-According to Almeder there were 23 such cases.